60 Men’s Bedroom Ideas

 Awakening to sunlight on your face can be an excellent way to start your day.
 However, if your bedroom has a large window like this one, it may overpower the rest of the room.
 If you don’t want your window to be the main focal point of your room, take some cues from this rack room.

 Decorate the adjacent wall with many large but randomly sized picture frames to balance the window out.
 You can choose any array of your favorite prints but try to keep them under glass so the window has some competition for your attention.

 If you’ve got an awkward niche in your bedroom due to HVAC ductwork or other utilities, consider using that space as an opportunity to show some style.

-The interior of this niche is trimmed with dark-stained hardwood plywood, making the strange layout feel like a built-in bookshelf.
+The interior of this niche can be trimmed with dark-stained hardwood plywood, making the strange layout feel like a built-in bookshelf.
+Or go for a minimalistic black-and-white color palette.
 The bed utilizes the niche as a headboard which also happens to be an ideal place to display some artwork.
 The dark colors that were chosen for the woodwork contrast nicely with the white walls and are easily matched to basic sheets and comforters.